elephantscale/es-training-new/kafka/slides/Kafka-Intro.md

 * Lots of databases
   - Built to store data
-  - Piles of data : relational / key-value / caches / search indexes
+  - Piles of data: relational / key-value / caches / search indexes

 * What is missing?
   - Something to handle the continuous flow of data